6 Chill Ways to Experience Korean Immersion Right at Home

 With food, our multisensory journey comes full circle.
 To learn as much Korean as possible from the whole food experience, stay intent on doing a forensic reading of food packets and wrappers (which is actually a good idea).
 You’ll learn tons of fun vocabulary from the wrappers’ advertisements, and you’re bound to learn plenty of ingredient and nutrition vocabulary.

 Beyond that, you can explore Korean recipe websites and start following their instructions in complete Korean.
 To get yourself started on this road, try reading a blog like Maangchi, where there’s minimal Korean—basically only the dish names are written in Korean, and they’re also in English.
-Next, amp up your studies with a food blog that’s completely in Korean.

 No matter what you choose to do when it comes to buying or cooking Korean treats, food really can get you in the mood.
 It can fly you to a different place even though you’re standing still at home.
 It can gift you with the insight that Korean isn’t just a different language, it’s a whole culture altogether, sharing many features similar to yours but truly unique in its own right.